-1.3 First-year retrospective
+1.3.
+First-year retrospective

 The Pandemic Fund realized significant achievements throughout its first year.
-Following its establishment, its governing bodies and administrative frameworks were quickly operationalized, including a Governing Board with equal balance of sovereign "contributors" (donors) and sovereign "coinvestors" (countries that can receive funding) and representation of non-sovereign contributors (philanthropies/foundations) and civil society organizations.
+Following its establishment, its governing bodies and administrative frameworks were quickly operationalized, including a Governing Board with equal balance of sovereign "contributors" (donors) and sovereign "co-investors" (countries that can receive funding) and representation of non-sovereign contributors (philanthropies/foundations) and civil society organizations.
 The Fund named a diverse mix of Implementing Entities (IEs), each with its own comparative advantage (described in Section 4.1).
 It mobilized \$1.9 billion in pledged funds in its first year and encountered high demand, receiving 170 applications and ultimately approving \$338 million in grants for 19 projects in its First Call for Proposals (FCP).
-It catalyzed an additional \$2 billion in co-financing (funding from Implementing Entities, philanthropies, private sector, and/or other sources) and co-investment (funding from recipient countries), helping to ensure the sustainability of its investments.
+It catalyzed an additional \$2 billion in co-financing (funding from Implementing Entities, philanthropies, private sector, and/or other sources) and co-investment (funding from recipient country governments), helping to ensure the sustainability of its investments.

-An independent Stocktaking Review conducted in October 2023 identified a set of lessons learned and opportunities to bolster the Fund's strategic and operational effectiveness, including suggestions to clarify how the Fund will ensure its sustainability and additionality, refine its approach to prioritization, and optimize its collaboration with partners.
-It was with these goals in mind that the Governing Board embarked on a process to develop a Strategic Plan that sets forth a clear and focused set of priorities over the next five years and describes how it will allocate its resources against these priorities to achieve impact.
-Details on the Stocktaking Review are in Appendix A, and the process for developing the Strategic Plan is described below.
+An independent Stocktaking Review conducted in October 2023 identified lessons learned and opportunities to bolster the Fund's strategic and operational effectiveness, including suggestions to clarify how the Fund will ensure its sustainability and additionality, refine its approach to prioritization, and optimize its collaboration with partners.
+With these goals in mind, the Governing Board embarked on a process to develop a Strategic Plan that sets forth a clear and focused set of priorities over the next five years and describes how it will allocate resources against these priorities to achieve impact.
+Details on the Stocktaking Review are in Appendix A, and the process for developing the Strategic Plan is noted below.

-9 Co-investment also includes non-monetary policy commitments from recipient countries.
+&lt;sup>10 Co-investment also includes non-monetary policy commitments from recipient countries.

-This Strategic Plan was developed through a highly consultative process overseen by the Strategy Committee of the Governing Board, with input collected from a broad-based group of over 400 stakeholders including Governing Board members and their constituencies, co-investor countries, Technical Advisory Panel (TAP) members, Implementing Entities, non-governmental organizations (NGOs), community and civil society representatives, academia, research and training institutions, multisectoral stakeholders (ministries of health, livestock, agriculture, finance, and others), and the private sector.
+This Strategic Plan was developed in December 2023 - May 2024 through a highly consultative process overseen by the Strategy Committee of the Governing Board, with input collected from a broad-based group of stakeholders, and with multiple options for virtual consultations to maximize participation.
+Over 400 stakeholders provided initial input, including Governing Board members and their constituencies, co-investor countries, Technical Advisory Panel (TAP) members, Implementing Entities, non-governmental organizations (NGOs), community and civil society representatives, academia, research and training institutions, multisectoral stakeholders (ministries of health, livestock, agriculture, finance, and others), and the private sector.

+Additionally, a draft version of the Strategic Plan was posted online for public consultation for a twoweek period in April 2024, receiving over 200 comments.
 This Strategic Plan is one component of a longer-term, multi-pronged strategy, as described in the "Path forward" section of this document.

-1.4 Unique value proposition
+1.4.
+Unique value proposition